dataiku/dataiku-hive-udf/README.md

 To get the full list of customers for one product, you can use:

     SELECT array_join(collect_to_array(buying_customers)) FROM A GROUP BY product_id;

+## Storage Handlers

+### XMLHiveStorageHandler

+XMLHiveStorageHandler creates a table backed by one or multiple XML Files.

+In the example below my_dir should contain XML Files contains a <MyTag> tag.
+A Table will be created with one line per tag, with the raw XML content of each tag inside.

+    CREATE TABLE my_table (text string)
+    STORED BY 'com.dataiku.hive.storage.XMLHiveStorageHandler'
+    LOCATION '/my_dir'
+    TBLPROPERTIES (
+        "xml.tag"="MyTag"
+    )

+Note that the storage handler does not perform any XML entity substitution (such as &gt; or unicode entities)

 ## Copyright and license